ajay-satpute/Gesture-recognition-case-study/README.md

 The gestures are continuously monitored by the webcam mounted on the TV.
 Each gesture corresponds to a specific command:

-1)Thumbs up:  Increase the volume,
+1) Thumbs up:  Increase the volume,
-2)Thumbs down: Decrease the volume,
+2) Thumbs down: Decrease the volume,
-3)Left swipe: 'Jump' backwards 10 seconds,
+3) Left swipe: 'Jump' backwards 10 seconds,
-4)Right swipe: 'Jump' forward 10 seconds,
+4) Right swipe: 'Jump' forward 10 seconds,
-5)Stop: Pause the movie
+5) Stop: Pause the movie

 Each video is a sequence of 30 frames (or images).